hendrauzia/japanese-palindrome/README.md

     Nagasaki ya no yaki sakana
     Hei no aru ano ie

-The above sentences, even if it's a palindrome, it will return `<text> is not a palindrome!`.
+The above sentences, even if it's a palindrome, it will return `"<text>" is not a palindrome!`.